bunchesapp/caramelize/README.md

 ## Usage

-Simply pass any map into the `Carmelize.camelize()` function, and it will return a map with all keys converted to camelCase.
+Simply pass any map into the `Caramelize.camelize()` function, and it will return a map with all keys converted to camelCase.

 ## Example